-This comes after strike action by the University and College Union (UCU) which saw lecturers and other teaching staff at The University of Sussex and 64 other universities cancel a combined 14 days of teaching time.
+This comes after strike action by the University and College Union (UCU) which saw lecturers and other teaching staff at The University of Sussex, and 64 other universities, cancel a combined 14 days of teaching.

 A University of Sussex spokesperson said: “The University is not paying compensation or refunds, since we are confident that the mitigating actions we put in place enabled students to meet the learning outcomes of their degrees.

 “We recognised however that the national industrial action caused some students distress and/or inconvenience, and we therefore set up a scheme to make ex-gratia payments with respect to this distress and inconvenience.

 “So far we have processed payments for about 2,500 students and are currently considering 600 other forms.”

 Currently, Sussex students can apply for compensation using the University’s online complaints procedure.

 To access the form, students must navigate to the ‘complaints and appeals’ page of the university website.
 The form can also be found by searching for ‘complaints’ on the university website.

 An email from Vice-Chancellor, Adam Tickell, was sent to all students in June 2018 and included a link to a complaints page, informing students on how to make an industrial action complaint.

 The form requires several details from students including module information, attendance records, and a description of teaching missed due to the strike.